sagarrchauhan/carousel-animation/README.md

 ## Assets for the project

 - DB for the project can be found in `testing_assets/db`
-- Images used for the project can be found in `testings_assets/images`
+- Images used for the project can be found in `testings_assets/images/files`.
+These can be copied to `/web/sites/default/files/`.